xsdk-project/MathPackagesTraining2020/pages/about_your_day.md

 following fairly structured lesson plans.
 * Evening hands-on will permit deeper dive into hands-on exercises of your choosing and with less structured lessons.
+* Subject matter experts (SMEs) will be available throughout the day and in the evening.

 #### Fun and Prizes!
 We have some fun prizes to give away at the end of the evening!
 The hands on exercises